 However, in reality, T and G are quantities that depend on each other.
 In practice, the value of G is generally planned, for the most part, depending on what the expected net tax revenues T are.
 Furthermore, the need for changes in the average tax rate t is determined precisely by the steady growth of government purchases.
-Hence, in the model of aggregate demand, G and T should be considered not as isolated from each other-as in (1)-(6)-but as related to each other.
-Version II of the Keynesian model of aggregate demand We now consider the connection between government purchases (G) and net taxes (T) using an equation for the government's budget: $$D = G + rB{-1} - T = (G - T) + rB{-1}$$ (10) where $B{-1}$ is the amount of government debt or government assets at the beginning of the period (in the case of debt, $B{-1} > 0$ ; in the case of assets, $B{-1} < 0$ ); r is the averaged rate based on which interest payments are made at the expense of debt or assets.
-Consequently, $rB{-1}$ represents the amount of debt service ( $rB{-1} > 0$ ) or interest income ( $rB{-1} < 0$ ) received from payments out of assets; and D is a quantity representing the budget's deficit or surplus.
+According to Wagner's law, demand for public goods rises faster than demand for private goods, which is gradually saturated [6].
+Therefore, consumers are willing to give up more and more of their income as taxes funding the production of public goods [7, p.
+390].
+Hence, in the model of aggregate demand, G and T should be considered not as isolated from each other - as in (1)-(6) - but as related to each other.

+Version II of the Keynesian Model.
+We now consider the connection between government purchases (G)and net taxes (T) using an equation for the government's budget:

+$$D = G + rB{-1} - T = (G - T) + rB{-1},$$ (10)

+where B{-1} is the amount of government debt or government assets at the beginning of the period (in the case of debt, $B{-1} > 0$; in the case of assets, $B{-1} < 0$; r is the averaged rate based on which interest payments are made at the expense of debt or assets.
+Consequently, rB{-1} represents the amount of debt service ($rB{-1} > 0$) or interest income ($rB{-1} < 0$) received from payments out of assets; and D is a quantity representing the budget's deficit or surplus.
 If D = 0 in (10), then the budget is balanced.
 If D < 0, then the budget has a surplus.
 And finally, if D > 0, then the budget has a deficit.